Bob Newhart, legendary comedian, dead at 94 - KVIA

 “Honey, wake up!
 You won’t believe the dream I just had,” he tells her, to uproarious audience laughter.

+The actor was nominated for a Primetime Emmy for his “Newhart” series three times in the outstanding lead actor category.
+He didn’t win an individual acting Emmy until 2013, when he was recognized in the outstanding guest actor category for his portrayal of Professor Proton on “The Big Bang Theory.”

+He was nominated for a total of nine Emmys throughout the course of his career.

-He was a frequent guest on the era’s variety and talk shows, and a regular fill-in host on the “Tonight Show.”
+Newhart was a frequent guest on the era’s variety and talk shows, and a regular fill-in host on the “Tonight Show,” switching out for his friend Johnny Carson 87 times.

+“In my opinion, there has not been anything like it in the interim,” he added.
+“People wanted to believe in it. … People need that charming, wonderful thing about the Christmas spirit and its way of powering the sleigh.”

+The actor and comedian was inducted into the Television Hall of Fame in 1993, and has had his material added to the collection of the Smithsonian’s National Museum of American History.
+He won the Kennedy Center’s 2002 Mark Twain Prize for American Humor.

-Newhart is survived by four children, Jennifer, Courtney, Timothy and Robert, and numerous grandchildren.
+Newhart is survived by four children, Jennifer, Courtney, Timothy and Robert, and numerous grandchildren, according to his publicist.
 His wife of 60 years, Virginia “Ginnie” Newhart, passed away last year.

 The-CNN-Wire